-The Sample Drugs Policy is intended to be read along side a number of other documents on the KFx website, including the Drugs Legislation document, and additional essential resources; these are listed in the Reading List on page 58 of this document.
+The Sample Drugs Policy is intended to be read alongside several other documents on the KFx website, including the Drugs Legislation document, and additional essential resources; these are listed in the Reading List on page 58 of this document.

 Please note that this is a working document.
 It is produced for discussion, guidance and consultation, and will be updated and improved in response to feedback.